Joe Rodon: Leeds United

 On 10 August 2023, Rodon joined Leeds United on a season-long loan from Tottenham.
 He made his league debut for Leeds United on 12 August 2023, when he came on as a 92nd-minute substitute for Jamie Shackleton in a 1–0 defeat at Birmingham City.

 On 2 July 2024, Rodon returned to Leeds United, this time on a permanent transfer for a reported fee of £10m.
 He scored his first goal for The Whites in a 2–0 home win on 7 December 2024 over Derby County.
-He has started every Championshp match in the 2024–25 season.
+He has started every Championship match in the 2024–25 season.
 He has been a defensive duo with fellow Welsh defender Ethan Ampadu.
 They were recently described as a "Welsh Wall" by Leeds United Manager Daniel Farke.

-Rodon played in a career-high 46 league games with Leeds during the 2024-25 season, which saw them get promoted back to the Premier League and win the EFL Championship title.
-He was one of just three Leeds players to appear in every league game during the 2024-25 season, along with Brenden Aaronson and Joel Piroe.
+Rodon played in a career-high 46 league games with Leeds during the 2024–25 season, which saw them get promoted back to the Premier League and win the EFL Championship title.
+He was one of just three Leeds players to appear in every league game during the 2024–25 season, along with Brenden Aaronson and Joel Piroe.

+On 19 August 2026, Rodon signed a new deal with Leeds United, running through the 2029-30 season.
+In the 33rd minute of a home league fixture against Brentford on 30 August 2026, Rodon pulled up, unchallenged, with a hamstring injury that ruled him out of the team for eight to 10 weeks.